Troubleshooting Guide

 After resolving:

-# If Claude completed the task in interactive mode
+# If the task was completed in interactive mode

 autospec task complete T015